Bilingual Education Leads to Greater Equity

 “Parent and community support has been monumental for the program’s success, Hernandez said.
 “They have to be very confident that what we’re doing in the program is making some global learners out of our students,” Hernandez said.

-In addition to language immersion, Hernandez said the school started infusing global learning into all classrooms in 2016 to establish more equitable experiences for all students.
+In addition to a dual language program, Hernandez said the school started infusing global learning into all classrooms in 2016 to establish more equitable experiences for all students.

 Walking through the halls you can see the appreciation of different cultures.
 Hernandez said the cultural learning experiences at E.E.
-Miller are forming empathetic, global citizens.
+Miller are forming empathetic, global leaders.

 “We all had faith that our passion for languages and cultures would bring academic success,” Evans said.
 Now, ten years later, the Spanish immersion program at E.E.
 Miller proves to be successful and thriving.
 Thanks to the hard work of current and former educators, that success will continue for years to come.